-Both models have an outstanding assortment of of bells and whistles, and represent a top of the line brewer that stands head and shoulders above all other K-models currently available.
+Both models have an outstanding assortment of bells and whistles and represent a top-of-the-line brewer that stands head and shoulders above all other K-models currently available.

 While we’ve already discussed that from the outside, both brewers look remarkably similar to each other, you might be surprised to learn that, under the hood…